May 21, 2019 [Updated on March 28, 2023]

-Selection of a paper cutter knife is critical.
-Always buy from a reputable manufacturer or supplier, one who is aware of the latest developments in cutting knives and has enough experience to provide your shop with support.
+Selection of a paper cutter blade is critical.
+Always buy from a reputable manufacturer or supplier, one who is aware of the latest developments in paper cutter blade sharpening and has enough experience to provide your shop with support.

 The difference in paper cutting knives is in the type of steel used in the inlays.
 While standard steel knives have been and will continue to be an acceptable type of knife, the popularity of high-speed steel knives have grown due to their improved performance, both in the quality of cut and increased life between grindings.

 High-speed knives cost about twice as much as standard knives, but as they can last 2-3 times longer between sharpening.
 The additional cost can easily be offset by the reduction in knife change time and knife sharpening costs.